 - Leadership in EU foreign policy and its relations to (de)Europeanization.

-The workshop will take place 9-10.
+The workshop took place 9-10.
 July 2019 at the University of Porto.
-We are particularly interested in submissions that show strong potential for inclusion in a joint publication.
-The workshop is organized in the framework of the EU-COST Action ENTER and in coordination with the Jean Monnet Network NORTIA.
-Participants will be reimbursed through the COST framework for their travel and accommodation.
-To apply, please send the following to firstname.lastname@example.org by 25.
-May 2019 title of paper, abstract of about 200 words, and your full name, position, institution, year you obtained your PhD, email address, and website.
-We are looking forward seeing you in Porto.
+Workshop organizers were particularly interested in contrubtions that showed strong potential for inclusion in a joint publication.
+The workshop was organized in the framework of the COST Action ENTER and in coordination with the Jean Monnet Network NORTIA.

 Sarunas Liekis (Vytautas Magnus University); Patrick Müller (University of Vienna/Vienna School of International Studies), Michael Smith (University of Warwick), Heidi Maurer (University of Oxford), Karolina Pomorska (Leiden University)